Tom Clancy's Rainbow Six: Take-Down – Missions in Korea

-Tom Clancy's Rainbow Six: Take-Down – Missions in Korea is a 2001 tactical first-person shooter video game developed by Kama Digital Entertainment.
-A non-canon spinoff of the Rainbow Six franchise by Red Storm Entertainment, Take-Down was only released in South Korea for Microsoft Windows.
+Tom Clancy's Rainbow Six: Take-Down – Missions in Korea is a 2001 tactical first-person shooter video game developed and published by Kama Digital Entertainment in cooperation with Red Storm Entertainment and Ubi Soft.
+A non-canon spinoff of the Rainbow Six franchise, Take-Down was only released in South Korea for Microsoft Windows.
 The game's plot follows the international counterterrorist organization Rainbow as they handle terrorism and organized crime in South Korea.

 Gameplay

 Take-Down's gameplay is essentially the same as Rainbow Six: Rogue Spear, but adapted for South Korean interests, including South Korean Rainbow operatives, additional maps, new uniforms, and South Korean weapons.
 The game's plot is also different, set almost entirely in South Korea, and has a much shorter campaign, with only eight missions (plus two bonus missions) as opposed to Rogue Spear's eighteen missions.

 Plot

 Take-Down is set in an alternate universe where all Rogue Spear expansions from Covert Ops Essentials onward did not happen.
 Take-Down is not considered canon to the Rainbow Six series.

-In 2003, Rainbow, a secret international counterterrorist organization led by John Clark, works alongside the South Korean "Special Response Team" (consisting of counterterrorism operatives from the National Police Agency, 707th Special Mission Battalion, and National Intelligence Service) and their advisor Cho Hyung-Jin, to respond to a series of terrorist attacks committed by ATX, a Palestinian anti-American terrorist group intent on forcing American withdrawal from Asia.
-When the ATX takes United States Forces Korea Colonel Smith hostage in Seoul, Rainbow rescues him and kills ATX's leader Hamad, but are suspicious as to how ATX attacked South Korea, as they were previously considered bankrupt.
+In 2003, Rainbow, led by John Clark, works alongside the South Korean "Special Response Team" (consisting of counterterrorism operatives from the National Police Agency, 707th Special Mission Battalion, and National Intelligence Service) and their advisor Cho Hyung-Jin, to respond to a series of attacks committed by Palestinian anti-American terrorist group ATX.
+When ATX takes a United States Forces Korea colonel hostage in Seoul, Rainbow rescues him, but are suspicious as to how they attacked South Korea, as they were previously considered bankrupt.

-Rainbow and the SRT soon find a connection between ATX, the Yakuza organization "Ikeshita-gumi", and ecstasy smuggling between South Korea and Japan.
+Rainbow and the SRT soon find a connection between ATX, the yakuza organization "Ikeshita-gumi", and ecstasy smuggling between South Korea and Japan.
 They learn of Kim "Yasuo" Suk-won, a Zainichi who worked as a successful hitman for Ikeshita-gumi until he was framed by Ikeshita-gumi's second-in-command Takao, due to them viewing Suk-won as a threat.
-Exiled, Suk-won and his friend Takahashi exacted their revenge by anonymously informing the South Korean authorities of Ikeshita-gumi's ecstasy smuggling operations, allowing police to seize 550 kilograms of ecstasy from Ikeshita-gumi.
-Ikeshita-gumi then hired and funded ATX and sent them to South Korea, apparently as a distraction, while Takao, head hitman Sasamoto, and around 100 other Yakuza hitmen went there separately to take back the confiscated ecstasy and locate the anonymous informant.
+Exiled to South Korea, Suk-won and his friend Takahashi exacted their revenge by anonymously informing South Korean authorities of Ikeshita-gumi's ecstasy smuggling operations, allowing police to seize 550 kilograms of ecstasy from Ikeshita-gumi.
+Ikeshita-gumi then hired ATX and sent them to South Korea, apparently as a distraction, while Takao, head hitman Sasamoto, and around 100 other yakuza hitmen went there separately to take back the confiscated ecstasy and locate the informant.